arl/macdeployqtfix/README.md

 # macdeployqtfix
-To bundle a Qt application on Mac OSX, there is macdeployqt.
-To finish the job there is macdeployqtfix!
+To bundle a Mac OSX application dynamically linked with Qt, there is `macdeployqt`.
+To finish the job there is `macdeployqtfix`...

 ### Here what 'Finish the job' means:

+ - find dependencies and [rpathes](https://en.wikipedia.org/wiki/Rpath) of :
+  - the main executable of the bundle
+  - its dependencies
- - find dependencies and [rpathes](https://en.wikipedia.org/wiki/Rpath) of the main binary and all the plugins that are present in the bundle
+  - the plugins present in the bundle
- - copy into the bundle the dependencies that were **missed** by *macdeployqt*
+ - copy into the bundle the **missing** QT libs on which depends those binaries, that should normally have been taken care of by *macdeployqt*
  - fix incorrect permissions
  - fix incorrect rpathes